-The Distinguished Teacher Award (DTA) recognizes exceptional dedication to the Institute’s mission and applauds the accomplishments made over the course of a career.
+For over 40 years, the Distinguished Teacher Award (DTA) has recognized exceptional dedication to the Institute’s mission and applauds the accomplishments made over the course of a career.
 The DTA Committee reviews nominations made by the student body and recommends candidate(s) to the Senate, which confers the award jointly with the administration and Board of Trustees.
-The recipient usually addresses the student body at Honors Convocation, presents the mace at graduation ceremonies, and speaks at commencement.
+The recipient addresses the student body at Honors Convocation, presents the mace at graduation ceremonies, and speaks at commencement.

 The Distinguished Teacher Award Committee consists of 7–11 voting members: the chair of the committee, who is elected by the Senate from among constituents; at least four Senate constituents each drawn from different schools, as well as the Library and, jointly, those departments not associated with a school; and one undergraduate and one graduate student selected by student government.
 Committee members need not be senators to be elected.